 - Full 203k – Renovation costs are only limited by the FHA loan limits for the county.
-The renovations are generally more extensive so they require the assistance of a general contractor.
-An FHA Consultant is involved to ensure the project proceeds according to plan.
+The renovations are generally more extensive and require the assistance of a general contractor.
+An FHA Consultant is involved to ensure the project proceeds according to plans.
 Remember, the loan is based on the improved value of your home AFTER completion – so you will have the budget to renovate your dream home!

 Energy Improvements – Replacement of a furnace or air conditioner, or adding double pane windows or insulation are examples of renovations that can be included.
 An energy audit must be completed to demonstrate the benefit of the improvements.
 These costs can be over and above the streamline 203k $35,000 limit.